AlphaQuantJS/tinyframejs/CODING_GUIDELINES.md

 - **Modular** — clear separation of responsibilities
 - **Predictable** — easy for V8 to generate optimized machine code

-Thank you for keeping AlphaQuant fast and reliable ⚡
+Thank you for keeping TinyFrame fast and reliable ⚡